MeanderingProgrammer/advent-of-code/README.md

 ## Running

-Use `run.sh` script to run various days rather than running directly.
+Use `runner/run.sh` script to run various days rather than running directly.

 Does lots of hacky stuff to set environment variables, compile common directories, and set arguments to run commands.